artificiallama/WSJ_headlines_SP500/README.md

 <p align="justify">
 I have setup a baseline prediction model which uses only the timeseries of movement.
 This baseline model uses persistence - the prediction is simply the current value.
 The persistence model for all its simplicity is very powerful in many timeseries prediction problems.
 A total number of 20 predictions are possible (2000-2019).
 The prediction for 2000 is +ve price movements since the sign of 1999 price movement is +ve.
 The value of 1999 price movement is +241.9.
 The prediction model only uses the sign.
 The prediction for 2000 turns out to be true.
 The baseline model prediction for 2001 turns out to be false.

 The sentiment model uses the sentiment index for year N to predict the movement for year N+1.
 If the sentiment is -ve (+ve) for year N then the prediciton is -ve movement (+ve movement) for the year N+1.
 The following table summarizes the results.
 The sentiment model has a marginal advantage over the baseline model.
 The sentiment model correctly predicts one year for which the baseline model fails.
 This year happens to be 2010.
+The accuracy of sentiment model is 0.85.
+The accuracy of baseline model is 0.80.
 </p>

 Confusion matrices :